solo-driven/life-up/README.md

 To interact with the API and see it in action, check it out on [Hugging Face Spaces](https://huggingface.co/spaces/solo-driven/lifeup).

-## Usage
+## Project Steps

-The project includes a Gradio interface for easy usage.
-The interface allows you to input the speed, distance, and step count data as separate DataFrames, and it displays the result of the anomaly detection.
+1. **Data Visualization**: The first step in the project was to visualize the data obtained from Google Fit.
+This helped us understand the patterns and trends in the data.

+2. **Data Interpolation**: The data obtained from Google Fit was not recorded at the same time intervals.
+To handle this, we interpolated the data to fill in the missing values and create a continuous time series.

+3. **Model Training**: We trained an autoencoder model on the interpolated data.
+The model was trained to recognize normal patterns in the data and flag any significant deviations as anomalies.

+4. **Model Deployment**: The trained model was saved and deployed as an API on Hugging Face.
+The API receives the Google Fit data, runs the anomaly detection algorithm, and returns the result.